KollihTheGuruh/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-// Task 0: Basic list of objects
+//Task 0: Basic list of objects
-// File: 0-get_list_students.js
+//File: 0-get_list_students.js

 /**
  * Create a function named getListStudents that returns an array of objects.